 There are quite a few existing methods on identifying TADs using Hi-C data.
 Dixon et al. identified TADs based on the so-called directionality index using Hi-C data in hES cell and found an enrichment of CTCF binding sites at the boundary regions [8].
-Since then the enrichment of chromatin features has been used as a benchmark for various TAD calling algorithms [24][25][26].
+Since then the enrichment of chromatin features has been used as a benchmark for various TAD calling algorithms [28][29][30].
 As a comparison, we performed the same analysis using TADs based on MrTADFinder.
 As shown in Figure 7, both methods exhibit a similar pattern.
-In fact, as reported in [24][25][26], the enrichment pattern of CTCF binding peaks is qualitatively the same for all the proposed methods.
+In fact, as reported in [28][29][30], the enrichment pattern of CTCF binding peaks is qualitatively the same for all the proposed methods.
 By repeating the analysis in different resolutions, we observed that the level of enrichment depends on the resolution (Figure 7, Figure S7).
-At a low resolution, i.e. for larger TADs, the enrichment signal is stronger, and the signal tends to extend over a longer distance from the boundary.
+At a low resolution, i.e. for larger

+TADs, the enrichment signal is stronger, and the signal tends to extend over a longer distance from the boundary.
 At a higher resolution, the signal is weaker and confined to near the boundary.
 In general, Figure 7 suggests that boundaries identified in lower resolutions are more likely to be bound by CTCFs.
-From a biological standpoint, as a boundary identified in a lower resolution separates two large domains, the results may bring insights on how to mediate chromatin loops at different length scales via an important architectural protein [27][28].
+From a biological standpoint, as a boundary identified in a lower resolution separates two large domains, the results may bring insights on how to mediate chromatin loops at different length scales via an important architectural protein [31][32].
 As the level of CTCF enrichment might be the consequence of different chromatin length scales, it might not be fair to use it directly for benchmarking the performance of different algorithms.

-Robustness and performance of MrTADFinder
+Robustness, performance and implementation of MrTADFinder

 Because of the stochastic nature of the modified Louvain algorithm, we explored the robustness of MrTADFinder.
 In the current setting based on multiple runs of the modified Louvain procedure, we found the results of two independent callings highly robust.
-In fact, the normalized mutual information is higher than 0.99 (see Figure S8).
+In fact, the normalized mutual information is p.99 (see Figure S8).
+We further investigated how MrTADFinder performs in replicates.
+Using Hi-C data released by the ENCODE consortium, we found that TADs called in a pair of biological replicates agree reasonably well, with normalized mutual information about 0.85 (see Figure S9 and Methods).

 MrTADFinder is implemented in Julia.
 Julia programmers can import MrTADFinder as a library for calling various functions.
 It can also be run in command line if Julia and the required packages are installed.
 The performance of MrTADFinder, in general, depends on the size of the input contact map.
-We have tested the performance using the contact maps of GM12878 cell generated by the Aiden lab [29].
+We have tested the performance using the contact maps of GM12878 cell generated by the Aiden lab [20].
 The performance is reasonable.
 For instance, for chromosome 10, in a bin-size of 25kb (i.e. a contact map 5400 by 5400), the time required to arrive at all TADs with 10 runs of Louvain algorithm is about 20 minutes on a laptop with 2.8GHz Intel Core i7 and 16Gb of RAM.
 The time required is only 6 minutes if the bin size is 50kb.
+We have made the source code available on GitHub (see software availability).